AIMHealth Innovation Lab

 Onboarding

 Because GLOW supports users through sensitive and vulnerable moments, establishing trust from the first interaction is essential.
-Our onboarding process introduces the platform in a friendly, informative tone, breaking down both the chat-based interface and the concept of chain analysis.

 From Chat to Chain

-At the heart of GLOW is its ability to transform everyday conversations into structured behavioral insights.
+The heart of GLOW is its ability to transform everyday conversations into structured behavioral insights.

 Using principles from Dialectical Behavior Therapy (DBT), GLOW guides users through a chain analysis, a visual breakdown that maps out the sequence of events, thoughts, and emotions leading to a problem behavior.